-From fitness in the park to movies under the stars, Hoboken has no shortage of fun summer activities.
-Among these summer traditions is the Summer Streets program — and the City announced that it would be reinstating summer streets for this summer.
-This program aims to create a vehicle-free space on Sinatra Drive between 4th Street and Hudson Street as well as Sinatra Drive North from Sinatra Drive to 12th Street on Sundays through August from 8 AM to 6 PM.
-Read on to learn more about the Summer Streets 2022 schedule in Hoboken.
+There are so many fun activities to check out in the Mile Square each summer — from Movies Under the Stars to Fitness in the Park, and more.
+Among these summer traditions is the Summer Streets program — and the City recently announced that it would be bringing back Summer Streets again for 2023.
+This program aims to create a vehicle-free space on Sinatra Drive between 4th Street and 11th Street on Sundays through Labor Day.
+Read on to learn more about the Summer Streets 2023 schedule in Hoboken.

 Hoboken Summer Streets Background